 Cozy up with herbal teas

 So you might not want to indulge in too much coffee, but you can relax with a mug of herbal tea in order to feel less anxious.
-"Great options for herbal teas are chamomile, skullcap, and kava kava to start," Dr. Ramsey says.
-A study from the University of Pennsylvania found that participants who took chamomile for eight weeks experienced fewer anxious symptoms than those that didn't.
-However, be aware that kava can interact with anti-anxiety and antidepressant meds, so talk to your doctor first if you're on them.
-Plus, it's so relaxing that high doses of it could impair your ability to drive, according to one study.
-If you're using herbs for anxiety, steer clear of ones that are stimulating, such as ginseng, cautions Dr. Ramsey, because they might actually make anxious feelings worse.
-Here are nine of the best drinks to help you sleep.
+“Great options for herbal teas are chamomile, skullcap, and kava kava to start,” Dr. Ramsey says.
+A study from the University of Pennsylvania found that participants who took chamomile for eight weeks experienced fewer anxious symptoms than those that didn’t.
+However, be aware that kava can interact with anti-anxiety and antidepressant meds, so talk to your doctor first if you’re on them.
+Plus, it’s so relaxing that high doses of it could impair your ability to drive, according to one study.
+If you’re using herbs for anxiety, steer clear of ones that are stimulating, such as ginseng, cautions Dr. Ramsey, because they might actually make anxious feelings worse.
+These 13 medical conditions could be triggering your anxiety.

 It’s not just what you eat, but how